react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-toolkit/README.md

 ```

 #### onColumnMatch - [function]
-Acccpt a function which will be called when table try to match every cells when search happening.
+Accept a function which will be called when table try to match every cells when search happening.
 This function accept an object like below example:

 ```js
 function onColumnMatch({